Time Series Decomposition

 This tutorial shows how to decompose AutoGP models into their constituent temporal components, to gain more insight into the learned time series structures.

 • AutoGP.decompose.
-This function breaks down a composite kernel into its constituent subkernels.
+This function breaks down a composite kernel into the constituent subkernels in the expression tree.

 • AutoGP.extract_kernel.
 This function extracts a specific primitive kernel from a composite kernel, while discarding the others.